apohllo/ror-tasks/task-1/Readme.md

 ### Unit tests ###

-Unit tests are used to test behavior of a given class.
+The unit tests are used to test behavior of a given class.
 Sometimes they are called specs, since a well written unit-test defines the expected behavior of a given class.
 As such unit tests should cover the public interface of the class, i.e. all the methods that are publicly available.
 But in Test Driven Development